A logarithmic improvement in the two-point Weyl law for manifolds without conjugate points: Geometric Estimates

 \section{Geometric Estimates}

-In this section, we prove growth estimates on derivatives of the Hadamard coefficients $u_\nu$ and the inverse exponential map $(\wt x,\wt y)\mapsto \exp_{\wt x}^{-1}(\wt y)$ on the universal cover of a manifold without conjugate points.
+In this section, we prove growth estimates on derivatives of the Hadamard coefficients $u_\nu$, the inverse exponential map $(\wt x,\wt y)\mapsto \exp_{\wt x}^{-1}(\wt y)$, and the squared-distance function $d_{\wt g}(\wt x,\wt y)$ on the universal cover of a manifold without conjugate points.
 These estimates were used repeatedly in Sections \ref{hadamard} and \ref{asymptotics} in order to include derivatives in the statement of \thmref{logthm}.
 As in \thmref{logthm}, let $(M,g)$ be a smooth, compact Riemannian manifold without boundary and with no conjugate points.
 Denote by $(\wt M,\wt g)$ its universal cover, which is diffeomorphic to $\R^n$ by the Hadamard-Cartan Theorem.

 \begin{prop} Let $P,Q$ be elements of $ \textnormal{Diff}(\wt M)$, the algebra of $C^\infty$-bounded differential operators on $\wt M$, defined in the sense of \cite[Appendix A.1]{Shubin1992}.
 Then, we have that